pymupdf/PyMuPDF/docs/faq.rst

 How to Delete and Re-Arrange Pages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 With PyMuPDF you have all options to copy, move, delete or re-arrange the pages of a PDF.
-Intuitive methods exist that allow you to do this on a page-by-page level, like the :meth:`Document.copyPage` method.
+Intuitive methods exist that allow you to do this on a page-by-page level, like the :meth:`Document.copy_page` method.

 Or you alternatively prepare a complete new page layout in form of a Python sequence, that contains the page numbers you want, in the sequence you want, and as many times as you want each page.
 The following may illustrate what can be done with :meth:`Document.select`: